CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/1500-1599/1544-make-the-string-great.md

 - **Input:** s = "abBAcC"
 - **Output:** ""
 - **Explanation:** We have many possible scenarios, and all lead to the same answer.
-For example:</br>
+For example: <br />
 "abBAcC" --> "aAcC" --> "cC" --> ""
 "abBAcC" --> "abBA" --> "aA" --> ""